 But the most important thing in any project is teamwork, in my opinion.
 It's unrealistic to do big projects alone and support them.
 And the most important part while working in a team is communication.
 Of course, developers are not very sociable people in most cases (that's why I don't speak at meetings and conferences) but we write and communicate a lot with each other with the help of code.

 It is clear that the program doesn't care what your code looks like, but your teammates certainly care about it.
-How many times have you rewritten someone else's PR and, before doing anything else, indenting it the way you like and split the logical parts?
+How many times have you rewritten someone else's PR and, before doing anything else, indented it the way you like and split the logical parts?
 When everyone writes a code that looks different, everyone constantly tries to visually parse the code before they understand it.
 When everyone writes a code that looks familiar, understanding comes faster.

 Keep in mind that your code must be supported and maintained by someone other than you.
 You do not just communicate with other members of your team in the present, you also communicate with your team members in the future.